FredChamp/ReadTheDocTest/FAQ/FAQ-FW4SPL.rst

 Where can I find applications developed with fw4spl ?
 ===============================================

-Some tutorials are provide with the framework and you can also build VR-Render, a free visualization software.
+Some tutorials are provided with the framework and you can also build VR-Render, a free visualization software.

 Which technology do you need to develop bundle?
 ===============================================

 You must have knowledge in C++.
 Concerning the configuration files, the syntax is close to XML.

-What is BinPkgs?
+What are the BinPkgs?
 ================

 The BinPkgs (binary packages) contain all the extern libraries needed by fw4spl.
 For each BinPkg, a CMakeLists provides the OS specific instructions to build it .
 The can be download on https://github.com/fw4spl-org/fw4spl-deps